ACCLAIM FOR OUR STUDENTS PAST AND PRESENT

 Kip Hanson’s story “Beneath the Trojans” is forthcoming in Bartleby Snopes.

 Philip Ivory’s story “Most of Us Are from Someplace Else” appeared in Literally Stories and was one of three winners of the 2015 Writers Studio Tucson Write-to-Read Competition.
+His story “Probably Last Meeting of the Bluebell Ridge II Homeowners Association” was published in spring 2017 in The Airgonauts.
 Phil is an Advanced Workshop student.

 Eleanor Kedney’s manuscript Twelve Days from Transfer received Honorable Mention in Homebound Publications’ 2016 Poetry Prize.
 Her chapbook The Offering was published in Spring/Summer 2016 by Liquid Light Press.
+Her poem “Once More” appears in issue 14 of Sliver of Stone.
 Her poems have appeared or are forthcoming in Turtle Island Quarterly, Mudfish (19), Mslexia, Snapdragon, San Pedro River Review, Connecticut River Review, The Maynard, Cumberland River Review, SunStruck Magazine and Cutthroat: A Journal of the Arts.
 A story of hers is featured in the anthology No Achilles: War Poetry, and one of her poems is included in the anthology Write to Meow.
 Eleanor is the founder of The Writers Studio Tucson and served as the director and Advanced Workshop teacher for ten years.

 Isaac Kirkman, an Intermediate Workshop student, has contributed to several collaborative works, published in Apeiron Review and Counterexample Poetics.
 Isaac’s work has also appeared in Shotgun Honey, Menacing Hedge, the Zelmer Pulp’s sci-fi anthology Hey, That Robot Ate My Bab; Out of the Gutter; The Dead Mule School of Southern Literature; Abstract Quill; Red River Review; Eunoia Review; Underground Voices; Melusine, or Woman in the 21st Century; FRiGG; Big River Poetry Review; Burningword; The Weekenders; Squalorly; Referential Magazine; The 22 Magazine; Lines + Stars; Whiskey Paper; Poydras Review; Yes, Poetry; Prime Number Magazine; Quail Bell Magazine; Sim Review; Boston Literary Magazine; Subliminal Interiors, and Marco Polo.